 “Trees are without a doubt the best carbon capture technology in the world.
 When they perform photosynthesis, they pull carbon dioxide out of the air, bind it up in sugar and release oxygen,” forestry educators Melissa Kreye and Calvin Norman explained in an article for Penn State Extension, the extension program at The Pennsylvania State University.

 Unfortunately, trees are disappearing at record rates.
 Although forests cover 31% of the planet, WWF says the tropics alone are losing nearly 30 soccer fields’ worth of trees every single minute.
-Worldwide, an average of 8.3 million acres of forest – an area larger than Belgium – disappear every year, according to Conservation International.
+Worldwide between 2002-2019, an average of 8.3 million acres of forest – an area larger than Belgium – disappear every year, according to Conservation International.
 At that rate, British newspaper The Guardian conjectures that rainforests may vanish altogether within the next century.

 If humanity wants to slow rising temperatures, it must stem the tide of deforestation, which accounts for up to 15% of global carbon emissions, Reuters reports.
 To do so, conservationists are relying on something even more powerful than bulldozers: cloud computing, which they’re utilizing to quantify, combat and counteract deforestation around the world.